 Take care of the land and the land will take care of you.
 Established in 1836 by a trapper named Frazier, Grape Lane Poultry Farm is an original Oregon pioneer farm and spiritual site of the earlier Calapulia Natives.
-Jayne Miller, owner of Grape Lane Poultry Farm is famous for finding and cultivating the rare Mary Miller’s Mystery Garlic and also for her award winning Upland Savannah Oak Riparian program.
+Jayne Miller, owner of Grape Lane Poultry Farm is known for finding and cultivating the rare Mary Miller’s Mystery Garlic and also for her award winning Upland Savannah Oak Riparian program.
 Along with these programs, her therapeutic horticulture and medicinal herbal permaculture farming has been featured in the Associated Press and articles in the Organic communities.

 The antique chicken house still stands at Grape Lane Poultry Farm, but has been replace with the use of chicken tractors!